badgeteam/Hatchery/README.md

 TODO:

-* re-add "bepsvpt/secure-headers": "^5", and re-enable in `app/Http/Kernel.php` config/app.php etc
+* Use mainline "bepsvpt/secure-headers": "^5" when updated

 Requires PHP 7.2 or later!